justinsunho/leesreview.com/content/testimonies/mr-mrs-honda-william-and-katy-hondas-parents.md

 college: Stanford & USC
 image: /images/testimonies/1.png
 tags:
     - SAT I
     - College Consulting
 featured:
     - Home
     - College Consulting
+year: 2013
 ---

 “Lee’s Review has been part of our lives for the past three or four years.

 Our older daughter Katy started with SAT Prep and continued with College